-Subtitled “writing your way from inspiration to publication” I found The Creative Compass: Writing Your Way from Inspiration to Publication by father-daughter authors Dan Millman and Sierra Prasada took me on quite the journey.
+Subtitled “writing your way from inspiration to publication” I found The Creative Compass by father-daughter authors Dan Millman and Sierra Prasada took me on quite the journey.
 A good kind of journey, but a long one.

 The Creative Compass